AndrewPoyntz/time-ago-pipe/README.md

 ```
 <span>{{ your_date | timeAgo }}</span>
 ```
-where "your_date" is a local date string, which could be parsed by the standard Js Date()
+Where "your_date" is a local date string, which could be parsed by the standard JavaScript Date().